openl2m/openl2m/docs/installation/alt-python.rst

 Install the alternate version of Python.
-The details are left to the user, but in general, this will be something like below (note that your package manager will be yum, dnf, or apt, depending on Linux distro and version):
+The details are left to the user, but in general, this will be something like below (note that your package manager will be yum, dnf, or apt, depending on Linux distro and version).
+Please read the readme file that comes with the Python sources:

 #. install required development packages for your OS.
 Probably something like: